Sabata (film)

 Sabata (Ehi amico... c'è Sabata.
 Hai chiuso!, lit.
-"Hey friend ... that's Sabata.
+"Hey man ... that's Sabata.
 You're finished!"), is a 1969 Italian Spaghetti Western directed by Gianfranco Parolini.
 It is the first film in The Sabata Trilogy by Parolini, and stars Lee Van Cleef as the title character.
 Parolini had previously had a major success with the first Sartana Spaghetti Western If You Meet Sartana Pray for Your Death (1968), but the sequels were given to Giuliano Carnimeo.
 Producer Alberto Grimaldi contacted Parolini for a similar series of Sabata.

 Synopsis

 In Daugherty, Texas, a group of thieves disguised as Army soldiers steal a safe with $100,000 of the Army's money in it by having a pair of acrobats vault up to the second floor entrance.
 They haul the vault away in a wagon.
-During the robbery, Sabata (Lee Van Cleef) befriends Carrincha, a Confederate veteran.
+During the robbery, Sabata befriends Carrincha, a Confederate veteran.
 Sabata chases the thieves and shoots them all down from long range.
 He returns the safe and accepts a $5,000 reward from the Army.
 On the way back in to town, he notices the acrobats' circus wagon.
-While relaxing in the hotel, he meets Banjo (William Berger), a mysterious bard who claims to know him.
+While relaxing in the hotel, he meets Banjo, a mysterious bard who claims to know him.

 In a private room, Stengel, Judge O'Hara and Ferguson lament the return of the safe.
 They conceived the theft to use the money to purchase land that would soon be wanted for railroad development, vastly increasing its value.
 Stengel commissions a man named Oswald to kill the acrobats and dispose of their wagon - the only evidence of their involvement.
 Though Oswald kills the acrobats, Sabata stops them from taking the wagon, and confirms Stengel's involvement by identifying one of the men sent to destroy the wagon.
 Sabata goes to Stengel's ranch to negotiate, and demands $10,000 to turn over the wagon.
 He rides into the ranch and Stengel's men open fire; a dummy was propped up in the wagon.
 For this betrayal, Sabata demands $20,000 and rides off.